 There are several factors to consider when deciding on cloud access control, and these will include:

-Cloud solutions are client-specific and each case is unique in determining the correct client solution but there are cloud solutions to suit every budget and client requirement.
+Cloud solutions are client-specific and each case is unique in determining the correct solution, but there are cloud solutions to suit nearly every budget and business requirement.

-Which cloud access control is right for me?
+Which cloud access control solution is right for me?

 There are three main types of cloud access control solutions currently to fit different business needs and their security goals:

-- Local cloud-based access control system - Ideal for smaller companies looking for a basic solution, these systems aren’t fully-fledged cloud-based systems as the data is retained on-site in a special unit.
+- Local cloud-based access control system – Ideal for smaller companies looking for a basic solution, these systems aren’t full-fledged cloud-based systems, as the data is retained on-site in a special unit.
 They enable basic cloud features so that the user can access the system remotely via a web browser from a device of their choice, such as a smartphone or tablet.
 The hardware is slightly more expensive than the standard on-site server system and once installed, there are no ongoing costs as the system is self-managed and uses a portal website.
-It should be noted that it may not be as reliable and fully redundant as a fully cloud-based access control system which uses three servers for back up as a minimum.
+It should be noted that it may not be as reliable and fully redundant as a full cloud-based access control system, which uses three servers for backup as a minimum.

-- The cloud-hosted access control system - cloud hosting of the access control system involves hosting the software on servers in the cloud, i.e. As mentioned above, is provided by the use of backup servers.
+- The cloud-hosted access control system – Cloud hosting of the access control system involves hosting the software on servers in the cloud, which, as mentioned above, is provided by the use of backup servers.

-- Fully managed cloud access control - cloud fully managed access control is for companies that require the entire system to be managed by an operator or monitoring centre on their behalf.
+- Fully managed cloud access control – Cloud fully managed access control is for companies that require the entire system to be managed by an operator or monitoring center on their behalf.
 They can perform tasks such as:

-The client will still have remote access, but the monitoring centre will deal with the system and ensure correct processes are in place. customers who use this option frequently adopt the same service for other on-site electronic devices and systems, including CCTV, carbon dioxide emissions, building health sensors – in fact, anything that is also connected to the system!
+The business will still have remote access, but the monitoring center will deal with the system and ensure correct processes are in place.

-Securitas Technology offers a multitude of cloud access control solutions to suit any size of business from national, multi-sited and single-site companies.
-As we believe that every business is unique and not one-size-fits-all, the cloud access solution team are happy to talk through the options that best suit your business and help you to answer some of the questions posed above, Please contact us to request a call back for further information.
+We offer a multitude of cloud access control solutions to suit your specific needs.
+As we believe that every business is unique and not one-size-fits-all, we’re happy to talk through the options that best suit your business and help you to answer some of the questions posed above.
+Click the button below to start the conversation.